-A deeper-than-toe dip into the logic behind the zeitgeist expression 'the body keeps the score'.
-Applying Occam's razor and exploring our cognitive shortcuts, with a brief detour to 'water memory'.
-Additionally, I explore how metaphors can gradually morphe into their literal meanings and why it is a good idea to keep an eye on it.
+Examining the zeitgeist expression 'the body keeps the score' by applying the principle of Occam's razor and exploring our cognitive shortcuts'.
+Additionally, I look into how metaphors can gradually morphe into their literal meanings and why it is a good idea to keep an eye on it.

 The other day, I had a client - whom I will call B. - who came to a session sharing how, a few days earlier, he had experienced an inexplicable heaviness in his body.
 He didn't understand why at first, but then he realised it was the two-year anniversary of a very sad event in his life.
 Later that same day, he spoke with his wife, who told him she was feeling similarly—lousy and strangely down for no apparent reason.
 When he reminded her what day it was, she, too, connected the dots.
 Then he looked at me and said, 'The body really does keep the score'.